 Associated Literary Passages: The Qu’ran Chapter 2: Section 23

 The Challenges: Ramadan is a much celebrated and revered holiday among Muslims, but — as my husband (who grew up in Saudi Arabia) said — it is also very hard.
-People who are fast for so long at a time get weak and fatigued easily.
+People who fast get weak and fatigued easily.
 Keeping your mind on school or work is a challenge, to say the least, and often downright uncomfortable.
 The only life saver is, at the end of each day, when the sun goes down, Muslims break their fasts with dates and then eat meals that taste, well, flipping amazing after a whole day of nothing.
 (Dates are the way Muhammad himself broke his fast.)
 But, truly, the most “fun” part of the holiday occurs at the end of Ramadan — with Eid ul-Fitr.
-Stay tuned for that one.

 Conveying Meaning to Kids: Ramadan is a great time to do some star-gazing with your kids, but more to the point, it’s a great time to give to food pantries and other charities that feed the poor.
 You might talk a little about the idea of fasting and point out how difficult it can be for people to go that long without food — and how millions of poor people around the globe must fast out of necessity.
 Also, for the fun of it, check out some Islamic music — “Ramadan Moon“ and ”A is for Allah,” for example — and look up some of the movies I recommended here.
 Oh, and I would absolutely check out a book about Ramadan.
 These are my favorites: